Click here for fillable pdf to report issues.

 While there aren’t a lot of details to share at this time, we are gathering information from the Company on which operations will be removed.
 We will work to share that information as we receive it.

-We will be asking for input from members to help battle this.
+Again, we are asking for input from members to help battle this.
 We will be working with Stewards in specific roles to evaluate and craft responses during upcoming effects bargaining.

 We will use every option to preserve our QA jobs and the integrity of the inspection process.
 Our members are very proud of the high quality products they build.
 All jobs are important, and these jobs are worth fighting for.
 Let’s unite in solidarity, stand together and fight for our jobs with the message: IT’S NOT OK TO CUT QA!